-Applications for travel passes are free of charge, however if you lose your pass a fee of £10 is charged for a replacement, unless it has been stolen and you have a crime number from the police.
+Applications for travel passes are free of charge, however if you lose your pass or it gets damaged a fee of £10 is charged for a replacement, unless it has been stolen and you have a crime number from the police.

 You will need to include a passport-sized photo, proof of disability (if applicable), proof of identity and proof of residency with your completed application form and return it to:

 Nottinghamshire County Council